whosonfirst/go-whosonfirst-spatial-www/README.md

 # go-whosonfirst-spatial-www

-Opionated web application for the `go-whosonfirst-spatial` packages.
+Opinionated web application for the `go-whosonfirst-spatial` packages.

 ## IMPORTANT